MasterCraft Boat (NASDAQ:MCFT) Releases FY 2022 Earnings Guidance

-MasterCraft Boat (NASDAQ:MCFT – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+MasterCraft Boat (NASDAQ:MCFT – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $4.30-$4.30 for the period, compared to the consensus estimate of $4.28.
 The company issued revenue guidance of $683.55 million-$683.55 million, compared to the consensus revenue estimate of $655.86 million.

-MCFT has been the topic of a number of analyst reports.
-Zacks Investment Research lowered MasterCraft Boat from a buy rating to a hold rating in a report on Saturday, April 9th.
-Robert W. Baird cut their price objective on MasterCraft Boat from $40.00 to $36.00 in a research report on Thursday, May 12th.
-Raymond James lifted their target price on shares of MasterCraft Boat from $39.00 to $41.00 and gave the stock an outperform rating in a research note on Friday, February 4th.
-StockNews.com raised shares of MasterCraft Boat from a hold rating to a buy rating in a research note on Monday, May 23rd.
-Finally, B. Riley reissued a buy rating and set a $47.00 price objective on shares of MasterCraft Boat in a research note on Monday, March 28th.
+MasterCraft Boat (NASDAQ:MCFT – Get Rating) last issued its quarterly earnings data on Wednesday, May 11th.
+The company reported $1.21 earnings per share for the quarter, topping analysts’ consensus estimates of $1.06 by $0.15.
+MasterCraft Boat had a net margin of 9.80% and a return on equity of 56.19%.
+During the same quarter in the previous year, the business posted $0.97 earnings per share.
+As a group, research analysts anticipate that MasterCraft Boat will post 4.12 earnings per share for the current fiscal year.

-Institutional investors have recently made changes to their positions in the stock.
-Group One Trading L.P. raised its stake in shares of MasterCraft Boat by 55.9% in the 1st quarter.
-Group One Trading L.P. now owns 1,394 shares of the company’s stock valued at $34,000 after purchasing an additional 500 shares in the last quarter.
-Deutsche Bank AG raised its stake in shares of MasterCraft Boat by 5.3% in the 4th quarter.
-Deutsche Bank AG now owns 12,178 shares of the company’s stock valued at $345,000 after purchasing an additional 614 shares in the last quarter.
-Royal Bank of Canada raised its stake in shares of MasterCraft Boat by 50.8% in the 3rd quarter.
-Royal Bank of Canada now owns 1,947 shares of the company’s stock valued at $48,000 after purchasing an additional 656 shares in the last quarter.
-Vontobel Holding Ltd. raised its stake in shares of MasterCraft Boat by 2.3% in the 1st quarter.
-Vontobel Holding Ltd. now owns 43,081 shares of the company’s stock valued at $1,081,000 after purchasing an additional 963 shares in the last quarter.
-Finally, Bank of New York Mellon Corp raised its stake in MasterCraft Boat by 1.3% during the first quarter.
-Bank of New York Mellon Corp now owns 82,990 shares of the company’s stock worth $2,042,000 after acquiring an additional 1,042 shares during the period.
-89.93% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently made changes to their positions in the stock.
+Group One Trading L.P. raised its holdings in shares of MasterCraft Boat by 55.9% during the 1st quarter.
+Group One Trading L.P. now owns 1,394 shares of the company’s stock valued at $34,000 after buying an additional 500 shares during the period.
+Royal Bank of Canada increased its holdings in MasterCraft Boat by 50.8% during the 3rd quarter.
+Royal Bank of Canada now owns 1,947 shares of the company’s stock worth $48,000 after purchasing an additional 656 shares during the last quarter.
+Lazard Asset Management LLC increased its holdings in MasterCraft Boat by 88.5% during the 1st quarter.
+Lazard Asset Management LLC now owns 3,408 shares of the company’s stock worth $83,000 after purchasing an additional 1,600 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in MasterCraft Boat by 354.3% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 3,839 shares of the company’s stock worth $96,000 after purchasing an additional 2,994 shares during the last quarter.
+Finally, Citigroup Inc. increased its holdings in MasterCraft Boat by 127.6% during the 4th quarter.
+Citigroup Inc. now owns 4,774 shares of the company’s stock worth $135,000 after purchasing an additional 2,676 shares during the last quarter.
+Institutional investors and hedge funds own 89.93% of the company’s stock.

 About MasterCraft Boat (Get Rating)